shuebner/ClosedTypeHierarchyDiagnosticSuppressor/README.md

 # Exhaustiveness check for Discriminated Unions

+If you are using [OneOf](https://github.com/mcintyre321/OneOf), you may want to check out my other repo [OneOfDiagnosticSuppressor](https://github.com/shuebner/OneOfDiagnosticSuppressor).

 This project enhances the exhaustiveness check of the C# compiler for switch statements and switch expressions on structurally closed typed hierarchies aka discriminated unions:

 ```csharp